 Be an Active Senior

 When people stop exercising, especially as they get older, their risk goes up for developing partially preventable ailments such as heart disease, obesity, and high blood pressure, increases.
 The good news is that a little bit of daily exercise goes a long way.
 Although exercise may seem difficult when you’re just starting out, each time you approach the activity it becomes easier and easier.
 For older people, small amounts of exercise can lead to major results.
-And being an active senior is very important to your overall health.
+And being an active senior is particularly important to your overall health.

 Create an Active Senior Plan

-click to shop journals on amazon
+tap an image to shop journals on amazon

 It is important to consult your physician.
 Your doctor should help you create a plan that best serves your needs.
 Your plan should include goals with the exercises necessary to achieve those goals in the quickest and safest way possible.

 Stay in touch with your physician and always mention things like prolonged soreness, pain, or other negative changes.
-Keep in mind that overdoing it, especially for an older person who hasn’t been very active recently, isn’t the best approach.
+Keep in mind that overdoing it, especially for an older person who hasn’t been regularly active recently, isn’t the best approach.